 These are the rules that govern A&S competitions run in Lochac.
 If you need any clarification on these rules then contact Lochac’s Minister of Arts & Sciences.

-In these rules, where the word “item” is used this can also mean research paper, performance or any other display of the Arts and Sciences.
-“Item” is used for ease of language.
+In these rules, where the words “item” or “entry” are used this can also mean research paper, performance or any other display of the Arts and Sciences.
+“Item” and “entry” are used for ease of language.

 Competitions at any event

 Lochac is a very big Kingdom, and not everyone can travel to Kingdom events to have their work judged for consideration in Kingdom competitions.
-Thus Lochac’s A&S competitions can be judged at any event or gathering deemed to be an official SCA event in Lochac.
-This includes A&S meetings, guild meetings, feasts, balls, tournaments, etc.
+Thus, Lochac’s A&S competitions can be judged at any gathering approved for that purpose by the current Kingdom Minister (KMoAS).
+This can include A&S meetings, guild meetings, feasts, balls, tournaments, etc.

 Judging will occur at all Kingdom events.
 These events determine the beginning and end of “competition seasons” (see below).